wp-plugins/football-pool/readme.txt

 == Changelog ==

-= 2.3.2 =
+= 2.3.3 =
 * Bug fix: internal server error (bad header) in score calculation AJAX call (thanks Josh and sindris for reporting the bug and giving me the information from the error log).
-* Bug fix: removing users as a player resulted in a undefined function error (thanks Josh for reporting the bug).
+* Bug fix: removing users as a player resulted in an undefined function error (thanks Josh for reporting the bug).

 = 2.3.1 =
 * Bug fix: plugin broke the "featured image" function of WordPress (thanks CornelB for reporting the bug).